The Sports Law Review: Spain

 Outlook and conclusions

 The sports law system in Spain is well developed, but it is still growing and being perfected in line with the relatively rapid conversion of sports into a business.

 Spain has moved from amateurism in sports to professionalism over the past 25 years and, as usually happens, the law follows the reality.
 This has meant that a significant number of changes have taken place in recent years to address problems that were unknown decades ago.
 The tendency in the Spanish system is to continue to evolve to an even greater extent with the aim of harmonising legislation, as far as possible, with the new trends in international sports law.
-Spain has come a long way (especially in matters related to doping, bankruptcy, distribution of broadcasting rights, financial control and the coordinated fight against match-fixing), but new challenges are still pending and will require the Spanish legislators' and sports institutions' intervention in the near future.
+Spain has come a long way (especially in matters related to doping, bankruptcy, distribution of broadcasting rights, financial control, betting regulation and the coordinated fight against match-fixing), but new challenges are still pending and will require the Spanish legislators' and sports institutions' intervention in the near future.

 1 Jordi López Batet is the managing partner and Yago Vázquez Moraga is a partner at Pintó Ruiz & Del Valle.